 Optimising Your Video

-I’ve seen many videos on this format and the biggest issue I’ve noticed is a lack of optimization.
-Companies aren’t customizing their videos to properly engage the audience.
+I’ve seen many videos on this format and the biggest issue I’ve noticed is a lack of optimisation.
+Companies aren’t customising their videos to properly engage the audience.
 If you choose the In-Stream option, and have 5 seconds of undivided attention from your viewer before they have the option to skip, you need to do all you can with those first 5 seconds.
 Bring your brand’s identity to their attention early and make your video as compelling and interesting as possible right from the start.

 Using comedy or something with shock value are great ways to quickly gain an audience’s attention.
 Or you can make a promise to your viewer that you will fulfil later in the video, and all they have to do is keep watching.
-Arouse interest and make sure you utilize every opportunity you have, whether it’s the 5 seconds of video space you get with In-Stream, or a thumbnail and heading from a search result with In-Search.
+Arouse interest and make sure you utilise every opportunity you have, whether it’s the 5 seconds of video space you get with In-Stream, or a thumbnail and heading from a search result with In-Search.

 It’s cost-effective, it’s on one of the largest websites in the world and it can be used by anyone, quickly and easily.
 I think TrueView will be a great asset to getting attention to your next web video.
 Take a look at our comparison of YouTube Vs other video hosting services here.
 If you’ve had results or experience with TrueView, leave a comment.
 I’d love to hear your thoughts.